karimra/srl-snmp-traps/README.md

         else 2
         end

-# tasks defines a list of tasks to run sequentially.
+# `tasks` defines a list of tasks to run sequentially.
-# The goal is to retrieve extra variables from SRL gNMI server
+# The goal is to retrieve extra variables from the SRL gNMI server
-# to enrich the trap variables.
+# to enrich the trap with extra attributes.
-# Each task can publish one or more variables.
+# Each task can publish one or more attributes.
 tasks:
   - name: get_if_index
     gnmi: